a-caamano/a-caamano/README.md

 ## Hi there 👋
-## Im currently studying IA and lokking for a job.
+## Im currently studying IA and looking for a job.
 I also want to make fun interesting projects!

 - 🔭 I’m currently working on fun, personal projects!
 - 🌱 I’m currently learning AI & ML.